Medium/phantomjs/README.md

 What this installer is really doing is just grabbing a particular "blessed" (by this module) version of Phantom.
 As new versions of Phantom are released and vetted, this module will be updated accordingly.

-The package has been set up to fetch and run Phantom for MacOS (darwin), Linux based platforms (as identified by nodejs), and -- as of version 0.2.0 -- Windows (thanks to [Domenic Denicola](https://github.com/domenic)).
-If you spot any platform weirdnesses, let us know or send a patch.

 Running
 -------